sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 1. Give your visualisation a name.
 2. For the Info column, select Contig.
 3. Add two conditions: batch and chem.
-For each condition, select the three samples which correspond with the condition.
+For each condition, select the two samples which correspond with the condition.
 4. Click **Save changes** and view your data.

-\showable{Show screenshot}{hint}

 <img src="media/rna_advanced_degust_2.png" height=700px style="display:block; margin-left: auto; margin-right:auto;">

-\endshowable

 #### 3. Explore your data